technicalpickles/technicalpickles.github.com/_posts/2008-08-02-manage-your-markup-with-has_markup.markdown

 end
 {% endhighlight %}

- * `validates_markdown` really doesn't belong here
- * Nothing particularly interesting is happening, but the lines of code start to add up
+`validates_markdown` really doesn't belong here, and nothing interesting is happening, but the lines of code start to add up.

 Let's look at the partial for `Post`.